hankache/rakudo-star-win/README.md

 Usage:
 ------

-* `build.bat YYYY.MM`
+* Build the MSI:
-Build the MSI
+`build.bat YYYY.MM`
-* `build.bat YYYY.MM --checksum`
+* Build the MSI and calculates the sha256 checksum:
-Build the MSI and calculates the sha256 checksum
+`build.bat YYYY.MM --checksum`
-* `build.bat YYYY.MM --checksum --sign`
+* Build the MSI, calculates the sha256 checksum, and sign the MSI with your key:
-Build the MSI, calculates the sha256 checksum, and sign the MSI with your key
+`build.bat YYYY.MM --checksum --sign`

 Output:
 -------